puppetlabs/puppet-docs/source/guides/puppetlabs_package_repositories.markdown

 ### Contents of a Nightly Repo

-Each nightly repo only contains **a single product.** Currently, we only make nightly repos for Puppet and Facter.
+Each nightly repo only contains **a single product.** Currently, we only make nightly repos for Puppet, Facter, and PuppetDB.

 ### Latest vs. Specific Commit